Tuesdays through Fridays, 10 a.m.- 2 p.m.

 - Ground floor of all buildings is wheelchair accessible

 29 Queens Rd., Sackville, New Brunswick, E4L 4G4 CANADA

 What you’ll see

-The Boultenhouse Heritage Centre consists of three components:
+The Boultenhouse Heritage Centre consists of three historic houses:

 - The Boultenhouse House — a Greek Revival style mansion constructed by Christopher Boultenhouse c.
 1840.
-The ground floor has an entrance hall and four rooms devoted to museum exhibits.
+The ground floor has an entrance hall and four exhibit rooms.
 See The Boultenhouse House.